jshor/symbology/docs/guide/symbologies/stacked.md

 # Stacked symbologies

 An early innovation to get more information into a symbol, used primarily in the vehicle industry, is to simply stack one-dimensional codes on top of each other.
-The stacked symbologies listed on this page are available in Symbology.js.
+The stacked symbologies listed on this page are available.

 ## Codablock-F